 Blended Learning for GSK Investigators

-It’s a high-stakes role and therefore it’s absolutely vital that each of these investigators are trained to the highest standards so they’re always meticulous and consistent in their approach.
+It’s a high-stakes role, and absolutely vital that each of these investigators are trained to the highest standards so they’re always meticulous and consistent in how they work.

 The big question

-Is it possible to convert five days of high-quality face-to-face training into a digital blended-learning course that keeps investigations standards sky-high…
+Is it possible to turn five days of high-quality face-to-face training into a blended-learning course and still keep investigations standards sky-high…

 …in nine weeks?